IAD-ZHDK/Simple-Node-Server-for-OpenAI-API/readme.md

 # Text-to-Speech Web App

-This project is a simple node server for accesing features of the OpenAI API, that can only used via server side code.
-The server is built with Node.js.
+This project is a simple node server for accessing features of the OpenAI API that can only used via server-side code.
+The server is built with Node.js and intended to be run locally to access the API features through HTTP requests from a page that is also running locally.

+The main goal of this server is to make it easy to access these API features for design prototypes and artistic experiments.

 ## Prerequisites

 - Node.js and npm installed on your machine.